CallidusRobot/Documentation/Hardware.md

 ## TODO
 - Check for I2C collisions and check req'd # of pins
 - Check how much current is needed on 3V3
+- Design schematics
-- Buy 5V and 3V3 regulators
+- Buy level-shifters, capacitors, connectors, 5V and 3V3 regulators
 - Design PCB
 - Order PCB